Benncs/BioCMA-MCST/documentation/pages/01_index.md

-\mainpage

-# BioCMA-MCST: A Biological Simulation Tool Using Monte Carlo and Compartment Modeling Approaches
+# BioCMA-MCST: A Biological Simulation Tool Using Monte Carlo and Compartment Modeling Approaches {#mainpage}

 [TOC]